 Math Studies SL – Average Score: 4.17

-Similar to Maths HL, this is definitely down to selection bias.
+This is definitely down to selection bias.
 The people studying Math Studies SL may be those who don’t think of the area of mathematics as their strongest discipline and thus will have a hard time achieving high scores.
 Clearly, Maths SL or Maths HL are more difficult courses, but by the letter of the law, this one is included in our ‘hardest’ IB subject combination!

 Group 6: Arts (or additional Group 1-5 course)